armanbilge/BIOINF702/assignment3.md

 determine the evolutionary relationships between distantly related species [@Her+14].
-However, the technical difficulties in experimentally determining the structure of a protein have created a rapidly growing gap between the total number of sequenced proteins and those with a known structure [@LWZ09; @MHS12].
+However, the technical difficulties in experimentally determining the structure of a protein have created a rapidly-growing gap between the total number of sequenced proteins and those with a known structure [@LWZ09; @MHS12].
 @LWZ09 suggested that structural prediction *in silico* is the only way to close this gap.